|Dutch massacre of sodomites,|

 Some of the executions for sodomy were recorded by artists, either long ago or in recent times.
 This post features images, both new and historical, to remember and honor those whose lives were desecrated and cut short.

 Sodomy is often considered a male issue, but the facts of history make clear that queer women were persecuted under sodomy laws too.
-Of course, the meaning of sodomy has changed a lot over the centuries.
+The meaning of sodomy has changed a lot over the centuries.
 The “sin of Sodom” in the Bible was described as arrogance and failure to care for travelers and the poor.

 German artist Elke R. Steiner illustrates the last known execution for lesbianism in Europe.
 Born in 1694, Catharina Margaretha Linck lived most of her life as a man under the name Anastasius.
 She was beheaded for sodomy on Nov.
 8, 1721 in Halberstadt in present-day Germany.
 Linck worked at various times as a soldier, textile worker and a wandering prophet with the Pietists.
 She married a woman in 1717.
 Her mother-in-law reported her to authorities, who convicted her of sodomy with a "lifeless instrument," wearing men's clothes and multiple baptisms.
 The subject is grim, but Steiner adds an empowering statement: “But even were I to be done away with, those who are like me would remain.”